kovasb/paredit-widget/README.md

 The goal of paredit-widget is to provide a simple, reusable implemention of the necessities of clojure editing, so that alternative programming environments can be explored.

+Because the JVM is the premier clojure platform, paredit-widget is targeted for the JVM and uses Swing.
+Contribution for a clojurescript port are welcome.

 ## Usage